Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Analytical structured learning

 \section{Analytical structured learning}

 In the following section, we propose a unified view on analytical structured modeling.
-For this, we leverage the fact that the dynamics descriptions presented in Section \ref{sec:mechanics} consist of sums of latent vector-valued functions (\eg forces) that are multiplied with matrix-valued functions (\eg the inertia matrix).
+For this, we leverage that the dynamics descriptions presented in Section \ref{sec:mechanics} consist of sums of latent vector-valued functions (\eg forces) that are multiplied with matrix-valued functions (\eg the inertia matrix).
 We then show that this perspective enables us to decompose and discuss the error functions inherent in an analytical model.
 As data-driven models are a substantial part of analytical structured modeling, we then proceed by giving a brief introduction to common data-driven dynamics models and analytical models in parametric network form.
-Finally, we first discuss selected literature on ARM in Section \ref{sec:analytical_output} and subsequently detail recent works on ALM in Section \ref{sec:analytical_latent}.
+Finally, we discuss selected literature on ARM in Section \ref{sec:analytical_output} and ALM in Section \ref{sec:analytical_latent}.